Product kernels are efficient and flexible tools for high-dimensional scattered data interpolation: Interpolation with product kernels

 As in the case $M = 2$, we can order $X = \tilde{X} \times X^{M+1}$ to get

 Thereby, we can conclude

 which already completes our proof. \end{proof}

-Since the Kronecker product of positive definite matrices is positive definite (cf.~\cite[Theorem~4.2.12]{Horn_MatrixAna}), we can show that interpolation matrices $A_{K,X}$ for product kernels $K$ and grid-like point sets $X$ are positive definite, provided that {\em all} component kernels are positive definite.
+Since the Kronecker product of positive definite matrices is positive defi\-nite (cf.~\cite[Theorem~4.2.12]{Horn_MatrixAna}), we can show that interpolation matrices $A_{K,X}$ for product kernels $K$ and grid-like point sets $X$ are positive definite, provided that {\em all} component kernels are positive definite.
 We summarize this result as follows.

-\begin{corollary} Under the assumptions and with the notations of Theorem~\ref{thm:interpoMatrixAsKronecker}, assume the components $K_i$ be positive definite, for $i=1,\ldots,M$.
+\begin{corollary} Under the assumptions and with using the notations of Theorem~\ref{thm:interpoMatrixAsKronecker}, let the components $K_i$ be positive definite, and let the finite sets $X^i \subset \mathbb{R}^{d_i}$ contain pairwise distinct points, for $i=1,\ldots,M$.
 Then, the interpolation matrix $A_{K,X}$ of the product kernel $K$ is positive definite.

 \end{corollary}

 Now we are in a position, where we can show positive definiteness of the product kernel's matrix $A_{K,X}$, for any finite set $X$ of pairwise distinct points.

 \begin{theorem} Let $K_i$ be positive definite kernels on $\mathbb{R}^{d_i}$, $i= 1,\dots, M$.
 Then the corresponding product kernel $K$ is positive definite on $\mathbb{R}^d$, where $d = \sum_{i=1}^M d_i$. \end{theorem}